-The DSL (or Deputies) will:
+The designated safeguarding lead (or deputies) will:

-- Ensure each member of staff has access to, and understands, the school's child protection policy and procedures, especially new and part-time staff. - Ensure the school's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this. - Ensure the child protection policy is available publicly and parents and carers are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this. - Link with the safeguarding partner arrangements to make sure staff are aware of any training opportunities and the latest local policies on local safeguarding arrangements; and

-Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school leadership staff.
+- ensure each member of staff has access to, and understands, the school's child protection policy and procedures, especially new and part-time staff. - ensure the school's child protection policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, and work with governing bodies or proprietors regarding this. - ensure the child protection policy is available publicly and parents and carers are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this. - link with the safeguarding partner arrangements to make sure staff are aware of any training opportunities and the latest local policies on local safeguarding arrangements; and - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker are experiencing with teachers and school leadership staff.

-Training, Knowledge, and Skills
+Training, knowledge, and skills

-The DSL (or Deputies) will undergo training to provide them with the knowledge and skills required to carry out the role.
+The designated safeguarding lead (and any deputies) will undergo training to provide them with the knowledge and skills required to carry out the role.
 The designated safeguarding lead will undertake Prevent awareness training.
 Training should provide designated safeguarding leads with a good understanding of their own role, how to identify, understand and respond to specific needs that can increase the vulnerability of children, as well as specific harms that can put children at risk, and the processes, procedures, and responsibilities of other agencies, particularly children's social care, so they:

-- Understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements. - Have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so. - Understand the importance of the role the designated safeguarding lead has in providing information and support to children social care to safeguard and promote the welfare of children. - Understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health, and wellbeing, and what is needed in responding to this in promoting educational outcomes. - Are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers. - Understand the importance of information sharing, both within the school, and with the safeguarding partners, other agencies, organisations, and practitioners. - Understand and support the school with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation. - Are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college. - Can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support children with SEND to stay safe online. - Obtain access to resources and attend any relevant or refresher training courses; and, - Encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school may put in place to protect them.
+- understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements. - have a working knowledge of how local authorities conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively when required to do so. - understand the importance of the role the designated safeguarding lead has in providing information and support to children social care to safeguard and promote the welfare of children. - understand the lasting impact that adversity and trauma can have, including on children's behaviour, mental health, and wellbeing, and what is needed in responding to this in promoting educational outcomes. - are alert to the specific needs of children in need, those with special educational needs and disabilities (SEND), those with relevant health conditions and young carers.

+- understand the importance of information sharing, both within the school, and with the safeguarding partners, other agencies, organisations, and practitioners. - understand and support the school with regards to the requirements of the Prevent duty and are able to provide advice and support to staff on protecting children from the risk of radicalisation. - are able to understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school or college. - can recognise the additional risks that children with special educational needs and disabilities (SEND) face online, for example, from online bullying, grooming and radicalisation and are confident they have the capability to support children with SEND to stay safe online. - obtain access to resources and attend any relevant or refresher training courses; and, - encourage a culture of listening to children and taking account of their wishes and feelings, among all staff, in any measures the school may put in place to protect them.